 These students help to organise and run the society - there is usually a President, Treasurer and various other committee roles such as Social Secretary etc. Societies hold elections for their committees each year as part of the re-affiliation (re-registering) process.

-The Student Union couldn't run as well as we do without Student Volunteers helping us.
+The Student Union couldn't run as well as we do without our Student Volunteers helping us.
 There are numerous ways you can volunteer with us:

 - Be elected as a Member of Parliament

-- Apply to be a School Office / Class Rep
+- Apply to be a Class Rep

 - Sign up to one of our volunteering opportunities such as Freshers Rep or Events Crew

 The Student Union employs around 80 staff members - some full-time, but most are students working part-time within our bar, cafe and shop.
 The staff help to ensure there is consistency between each academic year (as most elected posts are only for a 1-year term) and staff help with the day-to-day running of the Student Union.
+Meet some of our staff member here.

 Last but not least, Students!

 We wouldn't be a very good Student Union if we didn't include people like you in our list of key contributors.
-While you can put yourself forward for any of the positions shown above, there are also many ways you can be involved in the Student Union (but slightly less formally!).
+While you can put yourself forward for any positions shown above, there are also many other ways you can be involved in the Student Union (but slightly less formally!).
 These include:

 - Attending one of our Student Group meetings, such as Academic Congress or the Student Life Group